 Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

-I then have a spreadsheet where I track the balances that I have on different websites.
-This mostly relates to survey websites and similar sites but it also includes things like Amazon Affiliates and eBay.
+Then I have a second spreadsheet where I track the balances that I have on different websites.
+This mostly relates to survey websites and similar sites but it also includes things like Amazon Affiliates and other affiliate income.
 I like to keep track of my balances, to know if there are any sudden decreases or discrepancies.
+Also, I can see, at a glance, how much money I make each day, week or month of the year which is great for looking back to see how well I’m growing my income.

 Personally, I like to track my moneymaking regularly.
-I will keep my income/expenses up to date on a monthly basis and this means when it is time to fill in my tax return I only need a few days income/expenses to be up to date.
+I will keep my income/expenses up to date on a monthly basis and this means when it is time to fill in my tax return I only need a few days income/expenses to be completely up to date.
 This is really convenient for me and stops me worrying that I have forgotten to declare something.
-On top of that, I am able to check, at a glance, that I have the right amount of money saved for my tax / National Insurance bill.
-I’ve had a check for gaps in my national insurance.

-In total, on the days I complete my spreadsheets, I spend around 5-10 minutes on it.
-This is time well spent for me but being honest I could definitely update it less frequently.
-Doing it this way gives me a great balance and means if I want to procrastinate from work that I can complete my spreadsheets and still be doing something useful.
+In total, on the days I complete my spreadsheets, I spend around 10 minutes on it.
+This is time well spent for me as it often directly helps me make money.
+Doing it this way means if I want to procrastinate from work that I can complete my spreadsheets and still be doing something fairly productive.

 One thing that I do is ensure that I keep my incomings/outgoings updated daily when I receive payments or pay expenses.
-This takes just a few seconds to record down on a note and means no payment in or out is forgotten.
+This takes just a few seconds to record down on a note on my phone or MacBook and means no payment in or out is forgotten.

 For me, I like to keep my spreadsheets backed up in the iCloud.
 This means that I can access them on the move from my iPhone if need be.
 I can see easily how much money I have due and even when it is due.